 Add sliced potatoes into the mix the then add shredded Parmesan and Gruyere cheese.
 Stir well.

-Cut the broccoli in small pieces.
+Cut the broccoli into small pieces.

 In a large dish, spread some melted butter all around the dish to avoid sticking.